 On to the latest installment of What Can I Mess Up Now?

-Last summer, I found all these cool summer “to-do list” artwork pieces on Pinterest and thought how awesome it would be to make one for our home.
+Last summer, I found all these cool summer “to-do list” artwork pieces on Pinterest and thought how outstanding it would be to make one for our home.

 I even had the perfect piece to create one with.